Linuxfabrik/monitoring-plugins/README.rst

    ./tools/basket-join --without-guids

-Again, import this via the WebGUI using Icinga Director > Configuration Baskets > Upload, select the latest entry in the Snapshots tab and restore it.
+Import the resulting ``icingaweb2-module-director-basket.json`` via the WebGUI using Icinga Director > Configuration Baskets > Upload, select the latest entry in the Snapshots tab and restore it.

 Grafana
 -------